Mu-Adel/Python-scripts/Weather-App/readme.md

 1. Get the current weather information for any city in the world.
 2. Get the weather forecast for 5 days / 3 hours intervals for any city in the world.
+3. Ask the users if they want to save the forecast to Excel file in the current directory.